 - Anyone who touches SCP-596 is kept alive forever until they release it, even regenerating from any injury.
 Not that you would want to be however, since you're kept alive in permanent agony, and the only way to let go is for someone else to touch it at which point it's their problem and you instantly die.
 Its heavily hinted that it was a booby trap to curse tomb robbers with a case of And I Must Scream.

 - In Jix Kelelder the Planet Thief was made immortal due to a glitch in a cloning and mind transfer device.
 He's also made a couple of servants immortal using his blood, Heleatra too due to a deal with Remula.

 - The Dog talisman in Jackie Chan Adventures gives someone immortality with youthful energy, but (the baddies, at least) can still feel pain from blunt force trauma.
-The Horse Talisman could probably provide From a Single Cell-type immortality, although its regenerative powers was never taken to the limits in the show.
+The Horse Talisman could probably provide From a Single Cell-type immortality, although its regenerative powers were never taken to that limit in the show.
 Together, they provide Complete Immortality.

 - Starscream, in Transformers Animated, becomes immortal due to a shard of the AllSpark lodged in his head.
 Prowl removes it in the series finale.

 - In Gargoyles, Demona and Macbeth are each other's immortality inducers.
 As long as one is alive, the other cannot die.
 The only way either of them can die is if they kill each other.
 By the time of his first appearance in the series, after hundreds of years living this way, this is exactly what Macbeth wants

 - In Adventure Time, the Ice King's Crown grants its wearer, among other things, immortality.

 - In the X-Men animated series, the secret to Apocalypse's immortality is the Lazarus Chamber, an ancient device located inside his pyramidal headquarters in Cairo.
 It allows him to rejuvinate himself every hundred or so years and restore his power to its prime.